velitheesh/cse4573s26p3-velitheesh/README.md

 Please first update below and push your change to this repo.

-For the environment, you can use the project 2 setting and install face_recognition.
-Or use your own, there are no hard requirement about pytorch version.
+For the environment, you can use the project 2 setting and install face_recognition, or use your own; there are no hard requirements about the PyTorch version.

 - Litheesh Velakaturi Rambabu
 - litheesh